lukasturcani/stk/docs/source/basic_ea_example.rst

-In addition to minimizing the number of rotatable bonds, we also want to minimize the molecular complexity, so that molecules made by the EA look at least somewhat reasonable. :mod:`rdkit` provides a a function called :func:`BertzCT`, which returns a measure of molecular complexity.
+In addition to minimizing the number of rotatable bonds, we also want to minimize the molecular complexity, so that molecules made by the EA look at least somewhat reasonable. :mod:`rdkit` provides a function called :func:`BertzCT`, which returns a measure of molecular complexity.
 In addition to this, we will also count the number of rings of size less than 5, as an additional measure of complexity